Owez/yark/README.md

     - `[id].*` – Files containing video data for YouTube videos
   - `thumbnails/` – Directory containing all known thumbnails
     - `[hash].png` – Files containing thumbnails with its hash
+  - `cookies.txt` – Optional cookies file which you can paste in

 It's best to take a few minutes to familiarize yourself with your archive by looking at files which look interesting to you in it, everything is quite readable.